 I am going to have to go with 4 stars rather than 5 based on the dreadful experience in the lounge at Bangkok airport on the way back and the average offer in terms of entertainment (exacerbated by the lack of change over on programs from month to month).
 Ironic that the best lounge experiences with Thai were through their partner airlines.
 It is very poor to have such an average lounge set up at your flagship airport.
 However, the in-flight experience was excellent on everything apart from the mediocre entertainment experience.
 I would still fly business class with them again.
 However, if Singapore or Cathay were the same or not much more I would take them ahead of Thai.

-Thai Airways Business Class Flights:
+Getting Good deals Business Class Flights:

 I tend to use a travel agent for my business class flights – for me, it is London based Trailfinders.